 The documentary has won the Prime Minister Award for commemorating the legacy of Yitzhak Shamir, one of the most consequential, enigmatic, and least publicized of Israel’s Prime Ministers.

-The award was given during a ceremony with the presence of The Prime Minister of Israel Naftali Bennett and Israel's and The President of Israel Isaac Herzog.
+The award was given during a ceremony with the presence of The Prime Minister of Israel Naftali Bennett and The President of Israel Isaac Herzog.

 The filmmakers Igal Lerner and Erez Fridman have also created a 90 minutes documentary about Shamir named "Shamir: War, Peach & A Dream" timed to coincide with the 30-year anniversary of the US led Gulf War known as Operation Desert Shield, which included the coalition of 35 nations and spear-headed by the George H.W.
 Bush Administration.
 Prime Minister Shamir famously refused to strike back at Saddam Hussein’s Iraq as it fired SCUD missiles in an attempt to goad Israel into war, thereby threatening the coalition so painstakingly built by the Americans.